 More recently, the 2015 Stonewall Century Ride and Local Host Lodging Program raised over $3,000 for the Stonewall Fire Protection District, $2,000 for the La Veta Fire Protection Districts, $200 for the La Veta Public Library, and $250 for the RE-2 School District and La Veta FFA.
 Thank you to the cyclists and the volunteers for making it happen!

 What's happening the night before the ride?

 On Friday night before the ride, restaurants will be open in La Veta, Cuchara, and Walsenburg.
-Grandote Peaks is hosting our packet pick up.
+The La Veta United Methodist Church is hosting our packet pick up, assuming the threat of COVID-19 has subsided – so check for any updates!
 Other local merchants and art galleries may also stay open later than usual, for your enjoyment and entertainment.

 Where can I get a shower after the ride?

 Locker rooms at the La Veta school gymnasium will be open from 3:00 to 6:00 pm if you want to take showers.
 Cost is $4, and proceeds benefit the school’s Charlie Park Fund and the La Veta Public Library.
 We will have a few clean towels available, but for best results, bring your own towel!